madankalyan2211/Aarambh010/DEPLOYMENT_GUIDE.md

 ### Logs and Monitoring

 - Render: Check logs in the Render dashboard
-- AWS Amplify: Check logs in the Amplify console
+- Netlify: Check logs in the Netlify dashboard
 - Application: Enable debug logging by setting `DEBUG=*` environment variable

 ## Security Considerations